 An example scenario has been created for each country.
 Each provides 100% renewables with no shortfalls: demand is always met.
 Each illustrates several features of the way that stores are modelled.

 Long-term storage is provided by power-to-gas: electricity is used to synthesise hydrogen (or methane), from water (and carbon dioxide).
 The gas is stored until it is needed.
 That means that storage can be provided over long periods of time; the amount of energy stored can easily be scaled up - we have a lot of experience of storing large quantities of gas, and of burning it to generate electricity.
-Furthermore, the rate at which energy is stored, can be adjusted independently of the rate at which energy goes into the store; and both of these can be adjusted independently of the rate at which energy can be taken out of the store.
-And we have two long-proven techniques for generating electricity from gas: the cheaper, but less efficient Open-Cycle Gas Turbines (OCGT); and the more expensive and more efficient Combined-Cycle Gas Turbines (CCGT).
+The amount of energy that can be stored can be adjusted independently of the rate at which energy goes into the store; and both of these can be adjusted independently of the rate at which energy can be taken out of the store.
+We have two long-proven techniques for generating electricity from gas: the cheaper, but less efficient Open-Cycle Gas Turbines (OCGT); and the more expensive and more efficient Combined-Cycle Gas Turbines (CCGT).
 These turbines all share a common gas store in the model: this is triggered in the model by addding the word "shared" into the stores' names.

-The order of the stores is important: interconnectors are modelled as two separate stores, one for imports, one for exports.
+The order of the stores is significant: for this reason, interconnectors are specified as two separate stores - one for imports, one for exports.
 Imports are given higher priority than the gas store.
 Exports, though they'd use the same wires, are given lower priority than the gas store.
 So when extra power is needed, it's taken from imports first; and if there's still more needed, then it's taken from the gas store.
-The more efficient CCGTs are drawn on, and if even more power is needed, then the OCGts are used.
-When surplus power is available, it first goes into the store, and then any that can't be stored, is available for export.
+The more efficient CCGTs are drawn on, and if even more power is needed, then the OCGTs are used.
+Whereas when surplus power is available, it first goes into the store, and then any surplus that can't be stored is available for export.